All Episodes

 The vote was a loss for Senator Feingold, it says here.

-This is an AP story, and other Democrats who wanted to end the war, but the effort picked up support from members, including presidential hopefuls, previously picked up support.
+But the effort picked up support from members, including presidential hopefuls, previously picked up support.

-It went down to defeat 67 at 29.
+It went down to defeat 67 to 29.

 It picked up support.

-And they say it picked up support because Mrs. Bill Clinton, a presidential front runner, it says here, previously opposed setting a deadline, but she said that she agreed it backed the measure because we, as a united party, must work together with the clarity of purpose and mission to begin bringing our troops home and end this war.
+And they say it picked up support because Mrs. Bill Clinton, a presidential frontrunner, it says here, previously opposed setting a deadline, but she said that she agreed it backed the measure because we as a united party must work together with the clarity of purpose and mission to begin bringing our troops home and end this war.

 And then, of course, Barack Obama, another leading 2008 prospect, it says here, said he would prefer a plan that offers more flexibility, but wanted to send a strong statement to the Iraqi government.